tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 D> The whole purpose of the define, agree, develop, demo cycle is to spot problems early and adjust.
 In that spirit, it makes sense to prevent progress to the next step until previous steps have be completed.
 For example, don't start development until you have the full set of stickers.
 If this causes delays and 'blocked' work, missing stickers can help highlight where the bottleneck lies.

 There's an argument in claiming that unit tests may not even be needed with sufficient acceptance tests in place.
-The meaning of "sufficient" here is really down to the business.
-If the edge cases that unit tests would have picked up are unlikely ever to materialise and if the cost of fixing these once in production is low, then why test upfront?
+The meaning of "sufficient" here is open for debate.
+If the edge cases that unit tests would have picked up are unlikely to materialise and if the cost of fixing these once in production is low, then why test upfront?
 Especially, if this upfront cost affects the time to delivery (time to pay day).
 To put the argument in the extreme, you could say that you're not really doing ATDD if you're still writing unit tests.
-Acceptance tests have monetary value, unit tests have strategic value.
+Acceptance tests have monetary value, unit tests have design value.

 Your team's experiences and preferences will influence which approach you choose.
 Sometimes, the two compliment each other, other times they get in each others way and duplicate effort.
 Judicious testing takes practice.